Parimatch1/SV-Guides-Revamped/Rank Structure Overview.md

 ---

 # **Rank Limits**
 * Rank Limits is the numerical restriction on ranks.
 For example, if Facility Director has a rank limit of 50, only up to 50 users can have the Facility Director rank.
-Rank Limits do not consider users who have purchased their rank.
+Rank Limits do not consider users who have purchased their rank or authorities.

 # **Rank Cooldowns**
 * Cooldowns are the time a user must wait between session promotions.
 For example, if a user got Deputy Warden-Warden from a session 6 days ago, but the Warden cooldown is 7 days, that user has one day left of cooldown.